lardemua/atlascar2/README.md

     roslaunch atlascar2_bringup top_cameras_bringup.launch name:=left

-Where left can be replaced for right.
+Where left can be replaced for right depending which camera the user wants to see.

+Then, open rviz or in the terminal write `rosrun image_view image_view image:=/camera/image_raw`

 <a name="3d-lidar"></a>
 ## 3: Sick LD MRS LIDAR

-To launch the 3D Lidar:
+Launch the 3D Lidar:

     roslaunch atlascar2_bringup sick_ldmrs_node.launch

+Then, open rviz.

 <a name="Launch"></a>
 # Launch the system